Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

 This is an odd one, but certainly an interesting and useful weapon.
 This Heavy machine gun only carries a handful of bullets and does not fire very quickly.
-What it does do, is fire massive projectiles that explode on impact.
+What it can do, is fire massive projectiles that explode on impact.